ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 5. Open delivery-window-finder.scpt in _Script Editor_ and click the 'Play' button to run it
 ![run button](https://i.imgur.com/kpQee5h.png)
 6. Turn up the volume to hear the notification when a slot is found
+7. In script scroll down to line 107 and add replace "xxxx" with a cellphone number (in quotes) if you want alerts via text message.
+Note iMessage service on your Mac should be configured for this to work

 ## Compatibility
 Currently **not compatible** with Whole Foods orders from primenow.com, but Prime Now compatibility will be added soon.
 Check back around 3/8/20